Present Perfect in English

 1. Talk about past events that are still relevant in the present, such as when you say, “I have seen that movie.”

-2. Talk about past events that have not yet been completed, such as when you say, “I have been working on this project for two weeks.”
+2. Talk about past events that have not yet been completed, such as when you say, “I have worked on this project for two weeks.”

 3. Talk about experiences that you have had in the past, such as when you say, “I have been to France.”